sal55/langs/MLang.md/Mfeatures.md

     module B
     module C
 ````
-Anything in those three modules that need to be shared by the others, use a `global` attribute:
+Anything in those three modules that needs to be shared by the others, use a `global` attribute:
 ````
    global func foo => int
 ````